mnane34/myDrivers-L298N-STM32/README.md

 # ⚡ What is HCSR-04 Ultrasonic Sensors?

-HCSR-04 Ultrasonic sensors use high-frequency sound waves to detect objects.
-They measure the time taken for the sound to travel to an object and reflect back.
-This allows accurate distance measurement in various applications.
+The HC-SR04 Ultrasonic Sensor is an electronic distance measurement device that uses high-frequency sound waves to detect objects.
+It works by emitting ultrasonic pulses and measuring the time it takes for the echo to return.
+This principle enables accurate and reliable distance measurement in a wide range of applications.

 # 🔥 How to Use HCSR-04 Ultrasonic Sensor with Microcontrollers?

+Using the HC-SR04 ultrasonic sensor with a microcontroller involves connecting the TRIG and ECHO pins to the microcontroller’s GPIO pins, then programming the microcontroller to send a trigger pulse and measure the echo response.

-Connect the TRIG and ECHO pins of the HC-SR04 to your microcontroller’s GPIO.
-Trigger the sensor with a short pulse and measure the duration of the echo signal.
-Use this time measurement to calculate the distance in centimeters or inches.
+Typically, you generate a short pulse on the TRIG pin, capture the duration of the ECHO signal, and process this timing to calculate the distance.
+This allows the microcontroller to measure and display object distances in units such as centimeters or inches for various applications

 # 🛠️ Electrical Diagram